debops/debops/docs/defaults-detailed.rst

 files located in :file:`/etc/php{5,/7.0}/` directories.
 By default, all files are created in the :file:`/etc/php{5,/7.0}/ansible/` directory with the ``.ini`` extension, and symlinked to the respective PHP SAPI configuration directories.
-If you need, you can create the configuration files directly in the PHP SAPi directories as well.
+If you need, you can create the configuration files directly in the PHP SAPI directories as well.

 Role recognizes the parameters below: